haskell/blog.haskell.org/content/a-comment-preserving-cabal-parser/index.md

 <hr/>

 # Motivation
-Cabal [^1] is the standard package system for Haskell software, it is similar to Cargo from the rust world, or OPAM if you come from OCaml.
+Cabal [^1] is the standard package system for Haskell software, it is similar to Cargo from the Rust world, or OPAM if you come from OCaml.

 Cabal reads cabal package manifests in the cabal format (with the extension `.cabal`).